In the following article, we will discuss what cross-platform development is, what benefits it brings, and what frameworks you can...

 The Drawbacks of Serverless Computing

-Judging by the report from Flexera and the increasing use of serverless architecture, we can risk a statement that the serverless approach is the solution of the future.
+Judging by the report from Flexera and the increasing use of serverless architecture, we can risk a statement that the serverless approach is the future solution.
 Still, serverless architecture isn’t devoid of challenges and drawbacks.

 One of the biggest drawbacks associated with serverless architecture is a relatively large attack surface for hackers.
 The serverless ecosystem is made up of many components, which potentially raises the risk of data breaches.